 Midafternoon a ranger pulled up, all patience and courtesy, and let us in to the world of air-conditioned Dodge comfort.
 I was embarrassed.
 In forty odd years of hiking I had never not walked out of something I walked into.
 We began the long drive back to the car, then to a motel, then to Cheyenne.

 I was feeling OK but still weak.
-The physician’s assistant at Health Reach heard my story, took some blood and had me pee in a cup.
+The physician’s assistant at the urgent care clinic heard my story, took some blood and had me pee in a cup.
 My kidney numbers were way off the norm.
 Liver wasn’t great either.
 What meds did I take?
 Only Advil, according the shoulder surgeon’s orders, 1,800 milligrams per day, for the past 30 days.
 He had told me to take even more than that.

 I learned that Advil, at that dosage over that period of time, restricts the flow of blood into the kidneys.
 With the exertion and the heat my blood was a toxic.
-Stop the Advil now she said.
+It wasn’t being filtered.
+Stop the Advil, she said, now.
 Check with your family doctor in a week.

 So I did and was getting better.